hayatkhan8660-maker/Fire_Seg_Dataset/README.md

 ![](readme_images/framework.png)

-## Introduction
-This repo contains the implementation of our proposed fire segmentation method, the prerequisite libraries, and link of our newly created dataset we have used in our experiments.
-For testing purpose we also provide a trained model weights and test fire images.

 ## Installation
 This code is written with Anaconda python 3.7.
 Install the Anaconda python 3.7 and clone the repo with the following command:
 ```